-A picturesque loyalist village on Lake Memphremagog that was the inspiration for The Cruellest Month and the site of the ‘Old Hadley House’ featured in several books.
+A picturesque village on Lake Memphremagog is the inspiration for The Cruellest Month and the site of the ‘Old Hadley House’ featured in several books.
 Mr. Beliveau’s General Store will also be part of your discovery.
 Coffee and a delicious homebaked tasty titbit will keep you going.

 Jane’s painting from Still Life, and featured in the movie Fair Day, awaits us, amongst other unique artifacts in the historical museum.
 We continue onward to meet Lucy and Dany who are ready to welcome us with their big smiles (and shelves full of Louise’s books) at the Book Store made famous in How The Light Gets In.
-Our discovery continues to the oldest library in the Eastern Townships, so get ready to test your knowledge of the famous Three Pines residents.
-You may win some prizes.
+Our discovery continues to the oldest library in the Eastern Townships.
 A unique collaboration makes it possible for you to view a collection of curios sent to Louise by you, her worldwide fans.

-In a nearby village, nestled in gorgeous scenery, we stop at the small white chapel which was the inspiration in The Brutal Telling.
+In a nearby village, nestled in gorgeous scenery, we stop at the small white chapel the inspiration for St-Thomas Church, mentioned in so many books.
 For a moment, time stands still.
 A stop at Sarah’s boulangerie is a must with their mouthwatering delicacies.
-Then, let’s relax as Armand, Clara, Myrna do regularly, and have a little wine and cheese.
-Visit the boulangerie featured in The Cruellest Month followed by some free time to find treasures in the shops.
+Then, let’s relax as Armand, Clara, Myrna Ruth and Reine-Marie do regularly, and have a little wine and cheese.

 We invite you to the Great British Tea Parthé.
 You will be transported to the Victorian era.
 A period decor with flowers and lace, tasty scones and sandwiches, delicate tea cups contribute to the ‘posh’ atmosphere of that time.
 Pearls, gloves and hats are, of course, a must!
 You will be entertained by the infamous Lady Agatha Bumblebuttom who shares the intricacies of this tradition... in her own particular way!